mlynch5187/mlynch5187/README.md

-## Hello! 👋  I'm a graduate of Turing School of Software and design in Denver, Colorado!
-I work at Invoca, a California tech company.
+## Hello! 👋  I'm Alex, a graduate of Turing School of Software and design in Denver, Colorado!
+I work at Invoca, a SaaS company based out of Santa Barbara.

 ### You can find me on [LinkedIn][2].